fido-web-pay/specification/replay-cache-java.md

 import java.util.concurrent.ConcurrentHashMap;

 /**
- * Singleton thread maintaining a reply cache.
+ * Replay cache support.
  *
- * Replays are only checked within the time limits for
+ * Replays are only checked within the time limits for authorizations, because
- * authorizations, because if an authorization has expired, it
+ * if an authorization has expired, it will be immediately rejected anyway, and
- * will be immediately rejected anyway, and not go into the cache.
+ * not go into the cache.
  *
  */
 public enum ReplayCache {

-    // Single-element enums are according to authoritative Java gurus the optimal
+    // According to multiple Java information resources, the "enum" type represents
-    // way creating thread-safe singletons.
+    // a viable option for creating singletons in multi-threaded applications.
     INSTANCE;

     static final long CYCLE_TIME = 120000;